 How Should Teams Choose the Right B2B SaaS Stack?

-Teams should select B2B SaaS tools based on the roles they support and how well each platform integrates into the broader operational stack.
+Teams should select B2B SaaS tools based on the roles they support and the extent to which each platform integrates with the broader operational stack.
 A balanced approach ensures that sales, operations, support, and IT teams are all supported without creating unnecessary complexity.

 Key factors to review include core workflows, security requirements, scalability, and total cost of ownership as user numbers increase.